OliverVermeulen/To-do-App/README.md

 # Mountain Of Stuff / Todo app

 ## Description
-This is an application that can be used to write down tasks and display them in a list.
+This is an application that can be used to write down todo tasks and display them in a list

 ## How to use